midlantica/LovelyBunchOfCoconuts/content/quotes/power-tends-to-corrupt.md

 ---
-title: "Power tends to corrupt"
+title: 'Power tends to corrupt'
 ---

 ## "Power tends to corrupt, and absolute power corrupts absolutely."